 TPM 1.2 has multiple possible states.
 Windows automatically initializes the TPM, which brings it to an enabled, activated, and owned state.

 A trusted application can use TPM only if the TPM contains an endorsement key, which is an RSA key pair.
-The private half of the key pair is held inside the TPM and it is never revealed or accessible outside the TPM.
+The private half of the key pair is held inside the TPM and it's never revealed or accessible outside the TPM.

-When a TPM processes a command, it does so in a protected environment, for example, a dedicated microcontroller on a discrete chip or a special hardware-protected mode on the main CPU.
-A TPM is used to create a cryptographic key that is not disclosed outside the TPM.
-It is used in the TPM after the correct authorization value is provided.
+When a TPM processes a command, it does so in a protected environment.
+For example a dedicated micro controller on a discrete chip, or a special hardware-protected mode on the main CPU.
+A TPM is used to create a cryptographic key that isn't disclosed outside the TPM.
+It's used in the TPM after the correct authorization value is provided.

-Because many entities can use the TPM, a single authorization success cannot reset the TPM’s anti-hammering protection.
-This prevents an attacker from creating a key with a known authorization value and then using it to reset the TPM’s protection.
-TPMs are designed to forget about authorization failures after a period of time so the TPM does not enter a lockout state unnecessarily.
-A TPM owner password can be used to reset the TPM’s lockout logic.
+Because many entities can use the TPM, a single authorization success can't reset the TPM's anti-hammering protection.
+This prevents an attacker from creating a key with a known authorization value and then using it to reset the TPM's protection.
+TPMs are designed to forget about authorization failures after a period of time so the TPM doesn't enter a lockout state unnecessarily.
+A TPM owner password can be used to reset the TPM's lockout logic.